masterpaulo/wallet-test/README.md

 ```
 2. Open `wallet-test.xcodeproj` in XCode
 3. Build and run the project
+> NOTE: If unable to build due to package dependencies.
+Please reset package cache by going to Xcodes menu **File -> Packages -> Reset Package Caches**

 ## Testing
 The application is integrated with a Mock API using [mockable.io](https://www.mockable.io/a/#/space/demo3902611/rest).
 A sample domain containing different mock responses for the API requests are pre-configured to aid in testing this application.
 You can access the space in the link below: